 It appears that kernel modules as well as .o files have this property, executables and .so files appear to have the field set.

-Updated by Jason King over 8 years ago
+Updated by Jason King about 9 years ago

 - Assignee set to Jason King

 - % Done changed from 0 to 80

 The simplest solution appears to be to maintain a table of (virtual address, size) tuples for each section, then assign an unused address range to any sections that have not been assigned a virtual address, adjusting the value of any symbol in that section in the symbol table as appropriate.

 Updated by Albert Lee about 9 years ago

 - % Done changed from 80 to 100